suraj-navagire/techDoc/collectionFramework/readme.txt

                     1. More memory gets used to store same amount of data compared with array list
                     2. Retrieval is slow

             3. Vector :- It is based on array.
 Initial capacity is 10 same as ArrayList.
 When capacity is full size increases.
-New size becomes (oldSize * (3/2)).
+Size gets double. newSize = oldSize * 2.
                 - Serializable
                 - Cloneable
                 - RandomAccess interface